2 Reading, Plotting, Querying & Validating

 add_treetops3d(x, ttops)

-It is also possible to combine two point clouds with different colour palettes.
+It is also possible to combine two point clouds with different color palettes.
 In the following example we are using a previously classified point cloud.
 We first separate the vegetation and non vegetation points using filter_poi() and then plot both on top of each other with different colour schemes using add options in plot()

 nonveg <- filter_poi(las, Classification != LASHIGHVEGETATION)